llvm/llvm-project/llvm/docs/DirectX/DXILOpTableGenDesign.rst

 version 1.0 and later.
 It also specifies that  ``doubleTy`` is additionally supported in DXIL version 1.2 and later.

-This provides the flexibility to specify constraints independent of others in the list.
+This provides the flexibility to specify properties independent of other versioned specifications in the list.

 DXIL Operation Specification Examples